 This work was sponsored in part by the US Advanced Research Projects Agency under contract DABT63-92-C-0034 and by a gift from SUN Microsystems to the COAST laboratory.

-We would like to thank Sandeep Kumar and John Lin for their valuable feedback on early drafts of this paper.
-Bryan Lyles provided much technical insight and encouragement.
-Ron Frederick provided much valuable help (and no small amount of code) with the driver prototype.
+We would like to thank Bryan Lyles and Carl Hauser for their technical insight and encouragement.
+Ron Frederick provided valuable help (and no small amount of code) with the driver prototype.